Call us 203-307-5500

-Think about how your child learns at home.
-They ask endless questions, experiment with how things work, and create incredible worlds out of simple objects.
-The Reggio Emilia approach takes this natural, powerful curiosity and makes it the heart of the classroom.
-It’s a philosophy that believes children are born researchers, and their questions deserve to be explored deeply.
-In Reggio Emilia inspired preschools, you won’t find rows of desks and stacks of worksheets.
-Instead, you’ll find beautiful, inviting spaces filled with materials that encourage children to investigate their own theories, collaborate with friends, and express their understanding in countless creative ways.
+Your child is a natural-born researcher.
+They ask endless questions, experiment with how things work, and create incredible worlds from simple objects.
+The Reggio Emilia approach takes this powerful, innate curiosity and makes it the heart of the classroom.
+It’s a philosophy that believes children’s questions deserve to be explored deeply.
+A reggio inspired preschool swaps rows of desks and worksheets for beautiful, inviting spaces.
+These classrooms are filled with materials that encourage kids to investigate their own theories, collaborate with friends, and express their understanding in countless creative ways.

 Key Takeaways